THE MAISON MAZARIN

 OUR VISION

 A symbol of power and of temperance in the West, of strength and power in Africa, of knowledge and wisdom in Hindu mythology, and of vigour and intelligence in China, the elephant is present in all cultures.
-Having thus become an allegory of the living world, in all its potency and fragility, MAZARIN has made it its emblem.
+In all its potency and fragility, MAZARIN has made the elephant our totem.

 A symbol of power and of temperance in the West, of strength and power in Africa, of knowledge and wisdom in Hindu mythology, and of vigour and intelligence in China, the elephant is present in all cultures.